LisaStehr/WHO-PEN_main/README.md

-Code for the paper "Decentralizing health services for diabetes and hypertension in Eswatini: Findings from the nationwide cluster-randomized controlled WHO-PEN@scale trial"
+Code for the paper:
+"Decentralizing Health Services for Diabetes and Hypertension in Eswatini: Findings from the Nationwide Cluster-Randomized Controlled WHO-PEN@Scale Trial"

-This study includes data from the nationwide household survey of the WHO-PEN@scale project (https://whopenatscale.com/).
-The study protocol for this trial is available here: https://ntnuopen.ntnu.no/ntnu-xmlui/bitstream/handle/11250/3097328/Theilmann.pdf?sequence=2&isAllowed=y
+This repository contains code and resources related to the WHO-PEN@Scale project, a nationwide cluster-randomized controlled trial in Eswatini.
+The study utilized data from a nationwide household survey conducted as part of the WHO-PEN@Scale initiative (https://whopenatscale.com/).

-Data cleaning was done in STATA, data management and analysis was done in R version 4.1.2 (2021-11-01).
+The full study protocol for this trial is available here.

+    Data Cleaning: Performed using STATA.
+    Data Management and Analysis: Conducted in R (version 4.1.2, released 2021-11-01).

-A sub-dataset to run the provided code can be found in folder named 'data'.
-The code for cleaning and data analysis and the codebook can be found in folder named 'code'.
+A sample dataset required to run the provided code can be found in the folder named 'data'.
+The code for data cleaning and analysis, along with the corresponding codebook, is located in the folder named 'code'.

 ### Example Code
 ```R